argoproj-labs/hera/docs/walk-through/about-hera.md

 # About Hera

-Hera is a Python library that allows you to construct and submit Argo Workflows.
-It is designed to be intuitive and easy to use, while also providing a powerful interface to the underlying Argo API.
+Hera is a Python library that allows you to construct and submit Argo Workflows. **Anything you can write in YAML for Argo Workflows you can express in Hera!** It is designed to be intuitive and easy to use, while also providing a powerful interface to the underlying Argo API.

 Hera acts as a domain-specific-language on top of Argo, so it is primarily a way to define Workflows.
 In previous Argo Workflows surveys such as [2021](https://blog.argoproj.io/argo-workflows-2021-survey-results-d6fa890030ee), a better